 - Be aware of your own feelings toward sex.

-- Be a good listener, hear what your child is asking or saying.
+- Be a good listener and hear what your child is asking or saying.

 - Be respectful of your child's feelings and opinions.